TheSos/funkpunk/README.md

 Games of mine that currently work in FunkPunk:
 - Driller Goriller - http://driller.sos.gd
 - Badass vs Hipsters  - http://badass.sos.gd
+- Attack of The Heavenly Bats  - You'll have to google that one :P

 ## TODO
 - tinting - DONE!